TsumiNa/meteor-aurelia/README.md

   - Now template files can use `*.html` extension, `*.au.html` is also available for incompatibility.
   - The `index.html` under the root is the only one will be compiled to normal html template.
 You can't write your body codes here such as `<div aurelia-app="client/app/main"></div>`

-#### 0.5.0
-- **[*breaking change*]** Typescript is unbundled.
-As a result, you will never see typescript messages. **There should no changes for use.**
-- Incremental build support
-- Parallel build support.
-- Update aurelia-bootstrapper to 0.18.0.
-See [details](https://github.com/aurelia/bootstrapper/releases/tag/0.18.0) for this change

 ## Quick start